fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureEndpoint.md

 # Get-AzureEndpoint

 ## SYNOPSIS
-Gets information about the endpoints that are assigned to an azure_2 virtual machine.
+Gets information about the endpoints that are assigned to an Azure virtual machine.

 ## SYNTAX